5 things to know if you’re facing an IRS audit

 It is also important to know that you can only appeal information and data which is in the original audit folder.
 As an experienced San Diego tax attorney I can tell you there are many important pieces of information which we must ensure to add to the “file” of the audit.

 Taxpayers in the San Diego area can get help from the Allen Barron and the Law Firm of Janathan L. Allen, APC.
-Our firm represents individuals and business facing an IRS audit and all types of tax issues including audits, collections, compliance and tax planning.
+Our firm represents individuals and business facing an IRS audit and all types of tax issues including audits, collections, compliance and tax planning and transactional planning.

 Contact Us To Learn More About Allen Barron's Services